pranavanp/Chatter/README.md

-# Minimal nginx reverse proxy demo
+# Chat app nginx reverse proxy

-This repository contains a `docker-compose` orchestrated application with Flask and Vue services running behind an nginx reverse proxy.
+This repository contains a `docker-compose` orchestrated application with Django and Vue services running behind an nginx reverse proxy.

 ## Running